-As family lawyers in Brisbane & the Gold Coast, we often get enquires from parents who are worried that the other parent might take a child overseas without consent.
-One of the first questions we will ask is whether the child has a passport.
-If there is no passport issued for the child then the parent can lodge a Child Passport Alert with the Passport Office.
+As some of the best family law solicitors on the Gold Coast, we regularly field queries from parents concerned that their ex-partner might take a child overseas without their consent.
+One of the first questions we ask is whether the child has a passport.
+If the child doesn’t yet have a passport, we suggest that the parent files a Child Passport Alert with the Passport Office.

-A Child Passport Alert will put the Passport Office on notice that they should give special scrutiny to an Application for a Passport they receive in relation to a particular child.
-To make a Child Passport Alert request, the person making the request must have “parental responsibility” for the child to which the request pertains.
-Unless there are court orders stating that one parent has ‘sole responsibility’, there is a presumption that both parents have equal responsibility.
+A Child Passport Alert signals to the Passport Office that an application for a passport related to a specific child should be examined carefully.
+To lodge a Child Passport Alert request, the person making the request must have “parental responsibility” for the child involved.
+Unless court orders declare that one parent has ‘sole responsibility’, it’s assumed both parents share equal responsibility.

-The definition of “parental responsibility” for these types of matters is found in section 11(5) of the Australian Passports Act 2005.
-While generally this means that the parent’s name is on the child’s birth certificate, parents who are not on the birth certificate may also be held to have parental responsibility.
-If a parent is not identified on the birth certificate then they must complete a Form B-8 which is designed to gather information to evidence parental responsibility.
-One such matter considered for example is whether there is a child support assessment in place.
-It is interesting to note that the same Form B-8 can be used by the other parent to try to bypass the need for both parent’s consent to a Passport being issued in a child’s name.
+The definition of “parental responsibility” for these issues is in section 11(5) of the Australian Passports Act 2005.
+Typically, this means the parent’s name is on the child’s birth certificate, but parents who aren’t named on the certificate may also be considered to have parental responsibility.
+If a parent is not named on the birth certificate, they must complete a Form B-8 to provide evidence of their parental responsibility.
+This form is used to gather data such as whether there is a child support assessment in place.
+Interestingly, the same Form B-8 can be used by the other parent to try to circumvent the need for both parents’ consent for a child’s passport.

-It is important to know that the Child Alert Request will not guarantee that a passport will not be issued in the child’s name.
-It will also not cancel an existing passport, whether that passport is an Australian passport or a foreign passport.
-Finally, if a Child Alert Request is not supported by a Court Order then it will expire in 12 months from the date it is received.
+It’s important to note that the Child Alert Request does not guarantee a passport won’t be issued in the child’s name.
+It also won’t cancel an existing passport, whether it’s Australian or foreign.
+Lastly, unless it’s backed by a Court Order, a Child Alert Request will expire 12 months from the date it’s received.